mtrocadomoreira/ozzy/docs/docs/user-guide/plotting.md

     It is also very easy to produce [interactive plots of xarray data objects with hvPlot](https://hvplot.holoviz.org/user_guide/Gridded_Data.html).

 Though xarray's plotting capabilities can be used directly, ozzy does some extra aesthetic tinkering when the plotting submodule, [`ozzy.plot`](../reference/plot.md), is loaded.
-This submodule activates the following defaults:
+This submodule activates the following defaults (among others):

 | Defaults | |
 |------|----|